RedHatInsights/insights-operator-utils/docs/index.md

 ---
 # Description

-Utility packages (written in Go) that are shared between different insights-operator and insights-aggregator repositories.
+Utility packages (written in Go) that are shared between different Insights Operator, Insights Results Aggregator, and CCX Notification Service repositories.

 ## Documentation for source files from this repository